Exam 1 Study Guide

 Challenge-based: CHAP

-The Challenge-Handshake Authentication Protocol (CHAP) is an authentication protocol that allows a server to authenticate a user without sending a password over the network.
+The Challenge-Handshake Authentication Protocol (CHAP) is an authentication mechanism that allows a server to verify a user’s identity without transmitting the password over the network.

 Challenge-based: Passkeys